heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 title: Launch GitKraken from your terminal
 publish_date: 2020-09-12T04:48:46.909Z
 updated: ""
-description: Open your repository in GitKraken from your working directory.
+description: Use a single command to open your repository in GitKraken.
 image: assets/silviu-beniamin-tofan-fqmfkui-wyo-unsplash.jpg
 tags:
   - development